 1. Our contract with you

-1.2 If you purchased any products, services or study packages from your school or other third party, you should refer to the relevant payment terms of that school and/or third party for the details of the terms governing your contract with them.
+1.2 If you purchased any products, services or study packages from your school or Education Agent, you should refer to the relevant payment terms of that school and/or Education Agent for the details of the terms governing your contract with them.

 1.3 Please read these Purchase Terms, together with our website terms and conditions of use carefully before you submit your order to us.
 These Purchase Terms tell you how we will provide our Products to you, how you and we may change or end the contract, what to do if there is a problem, the extent of our liability to you and other important information.
 If you think that there is a mistake in these Purchase Terms or require any changes, please contact us to discuss.